mtumilowicz/designPatterns/README.md

 * code: We have a `TextEditor` with functionality of `addWord(String word)`.
 If we make a mistake we call `undo()`.

+### observer
+* theory: In the observer pattern, an object, called the subject, maintains a list of other objects, which are its observers.
+When the state of the subject changes, its observers are notified.
+* code: We have subject `Earth` with observers: `AsteroidObserver`, `SpaceStationObserver` that observe `FlyingObject` with specific `FlyingObjectType`.

 ### strategy
 * theory: `strategy` is used to create an interchangeable family of algorithms from which the required process is chosen at run-time.
 Most